PrinceLahoti/PrinceLahoti/README.md

 - 👋 Hi, I’m @PrinceLahoti.I am a student at St. Michael's School in Siliguri.
-- 👀 I’m interested in Technologies and Computer Science
+- 👀 I’m interested in Technologies and Computer Science.

 <!---
 PrinceLahoti/PrinceLahoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.